SBLLB/yelp_clone/README.md

 The goal of the project was to gain familiarity with Rails, focusing especially on:

-+ creating Rails applications
++ Creating Rails applications
-+ the structure of Rails apps (MVC, the router, helpers)
++ The structure of Rails apps (MVC, the router, helpers)
 + TDD in Rails, with RSpec & Capybara
 + Associations
 + Validations